liam-wiltshire/talks/exposure/content.md

 ???

+- It's important to recognise that what you want from your career - or indeed what your career actually is - might change over time:
 - Story:
  - Spent most of my 'career' as a developer - or so I thought
  - Now I almost never touch code, none of my responsibilities are in technlogy - why?